SirS4lute/myprofile/README.md

 </div>
 <br/>

-Atualmente, atuando como Full cycle developer & Tech lead na Gruppy Tecnologia.
+At the moment, working as a Full cycle developer & Tech lead at Gruppy Tecnologia.